tomatolog/manticore/docs/5_searching/search_results_ranking/available_built-in_rankers.rst

 when using the
 `SetRankingMode() <../../full-text_search_query_settings/setrankingmode.md>`__
 call from the ManticoreAPI.
 The API ports expose these as global constants.
-Using ManticoreQL syntax, the prefix should be omitted and the ranker name is case insensitive.
+Using SphinxQL syntax, the prefix should be omitted and the ranker name is case insensitive.
 Example:

 ::